 Within the programme, there were a number of cases where insisting on a clear real world semantics under a well-defined top ontology led to a clear relevant increase in accuracy.
-One telling example was the analysis of exactly what the ACMs data in ACOs referred to.
+One telling example was the analysis of exactly what the ACMs' data in ACOs referred to.
+This is particularly pertinent to NATO as it manages the Adapt-P3 standard of which the ACO is part.

-Essentially, an ACM is a portion of airspace - one that is used for some purpose.
+Essentially an ACM is a portion of airspace - one that is used for some purpose.
 Prior to the introduction of computers, these were described using simple geometric figures drawn on maps with standard ruler, compass and protractor and then associated with a minimum and maximum height - as shown in Figure 4.